 A Brief History

 On August 2, 1916, Austrian saboteurs managed to sink the Italian battleship, Leonardo da Vinci as the great ship lay in Taranto harbor.
 Was the magazine explosion an accident, or did the Austrians use some sort of novel booby trap to sink the mighty vessel?
 Either way, World War I, like other wars, saw the imagination of arms designers and military engineers run wild.
 Previously we have discussed 10 Weird Weapons of World War I, and today we expand our list by another 5 goofy gadgets both sides came up with to pursue victory in this terrible war.
-As always, feel free to nominate whatever other odd or innovative weapons or systems you believe belong on this list.
 (Note: Not every item is necessarily a “weapon,” but is an implement of war.)

 1. Aerial Darts and Lazy Dog Bombs.